Powdered Toast Man vs. Waffle Woman: Plot

 Powdered Toast Man, under his civilian alter ego Pastor Toastman, holds a sermon in front of a band of old women playing bingo.
 Suddenly, he receives a secret message encoded in olive loaf; he reads it, realizes that Little Johnny is in trouble, and hence immediately leaves the church to save him.
 The church bell is stuck on his head until he arrives.

 Little Johnny, a sickly boy on life-support, demands to see the President of the United States, to whom he had requested personally and was too busy to respond.
 Powdered Toast Man accidentally breaks the boy's life-support system while he lifts off.
 He is being watched by Vicky Velcro, a business rival whose product, Liquid Waffles, never recovered after Powdered Toast surpassed it in sales and instantly bankrupted her.

-The President is at the Headquarters of the United Nations signing a peace treaty that will result in eternal world peace.
+The President is at the U.N. signing a peace treaty that will result in eternal world peace.
 He abducts the President, which angers everyone, especially the Arabs.
 Powdered Toast Man realizes he has little time, so he uses extreme high speed, which burns him and incinerates the President to death.
 He realizes his mistake after arriving at the hospital, making Little Johnny cry and pass out from frustration.
 He heads to his secret hideout, the Breadbox of Solitude, in an extremely miserable mood after the nurse berates him and finding out he had inadvertently caused World War III.
 Meanwhile, Vicky transforms herself into Waffle Woman by crushing herself with a giant waffle iron, which does little more than just give her a helmet resembling a waffle.
 Waffle Woman kidnaps Little Johnny and threatens "no television for him" (murdering him) if Powdered Toast Man does not engage in a fight with her; Powdered Toast Man does not care until he sees Little Johnny crying for help.
 He immediately regains his morale, only to be electrocuted by a faulty socket.
 As he leaves the Breadbox, it breaks down, erupts into fire and begins to descend to Earth at Hollywood.